 The term “growth hacker” is well used by the most intelligent internet marketers as much as it isn’t well spread.
 It’s basically an internet marketer who uses a certain methodology through available and testable tools to push an idea into the market, grow and distribute it without having to spend lots of money marketing using mass media channels like radio, television, or old-fashioned newspapers.
 Some people have sort to dictate that a growth hacker needs and has to be an engineer or a coder.
 However, growth hacking cuts both ways and while in most cases some of the best growth hackers are engineers or coding professionals, there have been excellent growth hackers like Noah Kagan who were only marketers and made it without knowing how to write a single line of code.

 Native advertising is something that sort of interrupts your day or mind to that which you were focusing on.
 Take for example a banner on a website page in between two paragraphs of content that you are reading or an advert on television cutting into your most loved program.
-These native ways of marketing are specifically what the growth hackers are trying to avoid, because they don’t want to interrupt you or have to take your mind off something you have paid attention to.
-I bet the question on your mind is “how then do you market as a growth hacker?”
+These native ways of marketing are specifically what the growth hackers are trying to avoid because they don’t want to interrupt you or have to take your mind off something you have paid attention to.
+I bet the question on your mind.

 5 phases of growth hacking

 Before making your product it is important to study your market well and that should be very obvious.
 What isn’t obvious is that growth hacking requires the same.
 Learning about your customers and where they visit most online, or products and services they subscribe to is very important if you are going to make a growth hack that works for your company.
 In order to create messaging, that resonates with your users and allows them to see your core value proposition, you have to know as much about them as possible.
 Also, to align your customer acquisition with the customers’ cycles you need to know what funnels work well with them.